 JML Publication Ethics Policy

-Responsibilities of Editors (editorial board members and guest editors)
+Responsibilities of Editors (Executive Board members and guest editors)

 The editor and any editorial staff must not disclose any information about a submitted article to anyone other than the corresponding author, reviewers, other editorial advisers, and the publisher, as appropriate.